 - Mix together all of the spices.

-- Tent the meat with some aluminum foil and cook for 3.5 more hours or until the internal temperature reaches 180 degrees, turning after 2 hours.
+- Tent the meat with some aluminum foil (or an upside down baking dish) and cook for 3.5 more hours or until the internal temperature reaches 180 degrees, turning after 2 hours.

-- Remove the foil and broil on high for 5 minutes to develop a good crust.
+- Remove the tentand broil on high for 5 minutes to develop a good crust.

 - Cover and let rest for 10 minutes.